"I am glad that taking part in a trial might help others on their own cancer journey.”

 A trial looking at carboplatin, gemcitabine, bevacizumab and pegylated liposomal doxorubicin for ovarian cancer (OPSROC)

-This trial is looking at the drugs carboplatin, gemcitabine, bevacizumab and pegylated liposomal doxorubicin to treat recurrent ovarian cancer.
+This trial looked at carboplatin, gemcitabine, bevacizumab and pegylated liposomal doxorubicin to treat recurrent ovarian cancer.

-The trial is for women who have
+The trial was for women who have:

 These cancers are treated in the same way, so when we use the term ovarian cancer in this summary, we are referring to all of these.

 This trial was open in the UK for women to join between January 2015 and August 2015.
 These results were presented at a conference in 2019.

 In this trial, the researchers looked at the drugs bevacizumab, gemcitabine and pegylated liposomal doxorubicin.